20 Halloween dinner ideas

-Halloween isn't all about sweet treats stashed away after trick-or-treating – we have some spine-tingling savoury recipes to try too.
-Whether you're looking for a fun family feast or a seasonal grown-up supper, be inspired by our delicious dinner ideas and indulge in warming, comforting dishes.
+Halloween isn't all about sweet treats stashed away after trick or treating – we have some spine-tingling savoury recipes to try, too.
+Whether you're looking for a fun family feast or a seasonal grown-up supper, be inspired by our delicious Halloween dinner ideas and enjoy these warming, comforting dishes.

-Hubble bubble, toil and trouble... this green soup is sure to delight any little witches or wizards!
-It's the perfect way to use up frozen petits pois along with a few storecupboard ingredients.
+Hubble bubble, toil and trouble... this green soup is sure to delight any little witches or wizards.
+It's the perfect way to use up frozen petit pois peas along with a few storecupboard ingredients.
 We've finished ours with a scattering of crisp streaky bacon, but vegetarians can rest assured, it's just as delicious without.

-Move over, pumpkin – did you know there are a whole range of alternative fruit and veg that you can carve to look like jack-o'-lanterns?
+Move over, pumpkin – did you know there is a whole range of alternative fruit and veg that you can carve to look like jack-o'-lanterns?
 Inspire the kids to get creative (under supervision) and carve their own freaky faces into bell peppers with a mixed grain filling.
-It's a super-healthy dinner that tastes frightfully good too.
+It's a healthy dinner that tastes frightfully good, too.

 Kids will love to help decorate these Halloween-themed pizzas.
 With a little care and attention, it's easy to create an eerie spider pattern using salami, olives or peppers – or let them unleash their creativity and make their own mysterious masterpiece.

-Make pumpkin the star of the show with this bubbling three cheese fondue.
-Hollow out your pumpkin and bake until tender, then fill with a blend of emmental, gruyère and mature cheddar for a really indulgent dinner.
-Dip chunks of crusty bread, roast potatoes, or simply eat with a spoon – you'll be able to scoop out chunks of soft, roasted pumpkin along with the melted cheese.
+Make the autumnal flavours of pumpkin the star of the show with this bubbling three-cheese fondue.
+Hollow out the pumpkin and bake until tender, then fill with a blend of emmental, gruyère and mature cheddar for a really luxurious dinner.
+Dip in chunks of crusty bread or roast potatoes, or simply eat with a spoon – you'll be able to scoop out chunks of soft, roasted pumpkin along with the melted cheese.

-Heading out for a chilly evening of trick-or-treating?
+Heading out for a chilly evening of trick or treating?
 A bowl of warming pumpkin soup is just what you need to raise the spirits.
-We've given this classic recipe an extra kick with a hint of chilli plus extra flavour from spices such as cumin garam masala and ginger.
-Finish with a swirl of cream and crunchy roast pumpkin seeds for a supercharged autumnal dinner.
+We've given this classic recipe an extra kick with a hint of chilli plus extra flavour from spices such as cumin, garam masala and ginger.
+Finish with a swirl of cream and crunchy roasted pumpkin seeds for a supercharged autumnal dinner.

 Kids will love to get involved with conjuring up this tasty one-pot with leeks, bacon and pieces of pumpkin.
 It can be made in the microwave and only uses six ingredients – a lovely, fuss-free family dinner option that everyone will enjoy.

 Entertaining a large crowd?
 This stunning vegan stuffed pumpkin is sure to cause a stir.
-Packed with a fragrant mixture of herb and apple-infused rice with crunchy pecans and ruby red pomegranates, it's the perfect plant-based feast for all gourmet ghouls.
+Packed with a fragrant mixture of herb and apple-infused rice with crunchy pecans and ruby red pomegranate seeds, it's the perfect plant-based feast for all gourmet ghouls.